open-veezoo/editor/README.md

 ## Scope

-Implement an Online Editor using ReactJS that supports the following functionalities:
+Implement an Online Code Editor using ReactJS (with a left sidebar containing files and directories) that supports the following functionalities:

 - View files in a directory-like tree view in a sidebar
 - Click on a file in the sidebar to open it in the editor